 Best Neighborhoods to Stay in Rome for 2022

 There are literally thousands of hotels in the city of Rome.
-Prati, one of Rome’s neighborhoods near the Vatican, had 724 hotels in 2019!
+Prati, a neighborhood near the Vatican, had 724 hotels in 2019!
 How can you pick?
 We like to start by narrowing it down to a neighborhood that’s the right fit.

-While there are 22 rioni (or districts) in Rome, most visitors to the Eternal City stay in fewer than half of these.
-Deciding where to stay in Rome is easier once you’ve narrowed your choices down based on what you want to see.
+While there are 22 rioni (or districts) in the Eternal City, most visitors stay in fewer than half of these.
+The easiest way to decide where to stay in Rome is to narrow down your choices based on what you want to see.

-In this article, we’ll go over our five favorite neighborhoods that we think are the best places to stay for your next visit to Rome.
-We will also break them down and rate them based on data from thousands of travelers who have been to Rome.
+In this guide, we’ll cover our five favorite neighborhoods in Rome—the ones we think are the best places to stay for your next visit.
+We’ll also break them down and rate them based on data from thousands of travelers who have visited the city.
 This way you can decide what is most important to you and choose a neighborhood that will give you the experience of Rome you’re looking for!

-In fact, our best Rome food tour takes place right here, exploring the best food in the neighborhood.
+In fact, our best Rome food tour takes place right here, exploring the best local cuisine in the neighborhood.
 Stay here if your idea of a perfect neighborhood is more off-beat than glamorous, and you enjoy a lively and friendly atmosphere with picturesque cobblestone streets.

 Best Hotels in Trastevere: